dmbarbour/glas/docs/GrammarLogicProg.md

 TODO:

-* *define* new words or overrides, should specify an extra prefix to locally refer to 'prior' definitions.
+* *define* new words or overrides, should specify an extra prefix to locally refer to prior definitions.
 Prior definitions are moved into a new anonymous namespace, then the given prefix is redirected to that namespace.

 * *initial* definitions - assert certain words are undefined (or only have default or abstract definitions).
 This cannot be a normal priority because it needs to wrap the grammar body *and* its extensions.
 * *final* and *default* and *abstract* definitions - could model as priority values on definitions.
 Abstract definitions could omit the definition body, mostly serve as stand-ins to ensure renames don't merge names by accident, and to help discover spelling errors.